The Researcher

 Sourced

-Documented in published records, genealogies, or historical volumes, but not independently PID-verified.
+Documented in published records, genealogies, or historical volumes, but not independently verified against primary sources.
 Strong evidence, pending final confirmation.

 Traditional